albertoruibal/carballo/readme.md

 | ECMGCP           |         5 seconds |     156/183 |     154/183 |
 | Arasan 19a       |        60 seconds |      52/200 |      52/200 |

-His real strength is about 2400 ELO points, you can check his tournament rankings at http://www.computerchess.org.uk/ccrl/
+Its real strength is about 2400 ELO points.
+You can check its tournament rankings at http://www.computerchess.org.uk/ccrl/.

 Authors
 =======